AlenaGM/marvel/README.md

 Project uses [Marvel Comics API].

-[Characters page] contains a range of cards with Marvel characters with possibility to select a specific character and see their detailed information and list of dedicated comics, as well as a random character section and a search form that leads to individual character's page.
+[Characters page] contains a range of cards with Marvel characters with possibility to select a specific character and see their detailed information and dedicated comics, as well as a random character section and a search form that leads to individual character's page.

 [Comics page] represents a collection of Marvel Comics and links to single comic pages.